Publications and Plain Language Summaries

 "Atypical developmental trajectories of white matter microstructure in prenatal alcohol exposure: Preliminary evidence from neurite orientation dispersion and density imaging"

-Advanced experimental brain scanning techniques revealed small differences in the timing of brain development in children with prenatal alcohol exposure (PAE) when compared to typically developing children of the same age.
+Advanced experimental brain scanning techniques revealed small differences in the timing of brain development in children with PAE when compared to typically developing children of the same age.
 These subtle differences were associated with performance on memory and attention tasks for children with PAE.
 Typically-developing children showed a specific pattern of brain change over time with age that was not seen in those with PAE.
 This suggests that PAE may cause an alteration in the timing of important aspects of brain growth.
 Advanced scanning techniques such as this one will continue to push our understanding of how PAE affects brain development over the child’s life-span.

 Learn more here.